EzioisAwesome56/BlargBoard-MRS/README.md

 Depending on the versions, your update may involve running extra scripts to fix certain things.
 Make sure to follow those instructions.

-Updating from Blargboard 1.0 and mrs 1.2.1-1.2.2 isn't covered.
+Updating from Blargboard 1.0 and 1.2 and mrs 1.2.1-1.2.3 isn't covered.

-To update from Blargboard 1.2, Download the 1.2 update package from releases

-to update from blargboard 1.2.4, download the previous version update package from releases
+to update from blargboard 1.2.4, download the update package from releases

 ## Features